-Here’s Why Sobriety Makes You Prettier
+Here’s Why Sobriety Makes You Prettier …

-This is because alcohol and other drugs dilate the small veins in the eyes, causing them to leak (yuck…).
-Alcohol and other drugs also makes the blood vessels in your eyes expand, making them more prominent.
+This is because alcohol and other drugs dilate the small veins in the eyes, causing them to leak.
+Alcohol and drugs also cause the blood vessels in your eyes to expand, making them more prominent.
 Yellowing of the whites is a side effect of a compromised liver – the result of long term substance use.
-Puffiness and dark circles around the eyes are caused by lack of sleep, bad circulation, water retention and overall poor health.
+Puffiness, bags, and dark circles around the eyes are caused by lack of sleep, bad circulation, water retention, and overall poor health.

 It’s not nice to abuse your liver.
 Drug and alcohol use is very hard on the organ that filters and processes the blood as it circulates through the body.
 Also, alcohol depletes nutrition and electrolytes and steals good hydration from the body.
 Broken blood vessels, rosacea, red spots, wrinkles, puffiness and dryness are only a few of the maladies substance use can cause.

-It’s Health Science
+Sobriety Makes You Prettier – It’s Health Science

 A lot of what I have described about drug and alcohol consumption is not rocket science, but it is health science.
 When we are actively using, we tend to forget the simple rules to good health and beauty.
-It is a beautiful sight when a patient has quit drinking – their hair grew back, their eyes are bright and skin is glowing.
+It is a beautiful sight when someone has quit drinking/using and their hair has grown back, their eyes are bright, and skin is glowing.